insightsengineering/teal.gallery/README.md

 #### Optional/Soft requirements

 1. You can snapshot the teal app dependencies using `{renv}` but make sure to snapshot using GitHub references to the teal packages.
-2. Create a GIF recording ([KAP](https://getkap.co/) is a good tool for this).
+2. Create a GIF recording ([LICEcap](https://www.cockos.com/licecap/) is a good tool for this).
 Make sure that the dimensions of the GIF is 970x555 px and the size is about 1 MB.
-(It can be done by recording using KAP in 1470x840 px and rendering 5fps and downsizing 33%).
 Place the GIF inside the `_internal/quarto/assets/img` directory.
 Also, make sure that the name of the GIF is `APP_NAME.gif`.
 Also, make sure to place a static image with the name dimention called `APP_NAME.png` that will be displayed in the demo page when the card is not hovered.
 3. Add front-end tests with the help of cypress.
 Copy the contents of the `js` directory within some other app's directory inside your app directory to get the node dependencies.
 Place the cypress tests inside the `tests/cypress` inside your app's directory.
 Please refer to an existing app's tests so that the `.github/deploy.yaml` will automaticall run the cypress tests.